 The itinerary for this day in Stockholm focuses more on showing you something different.
 If you’re feeling like you’ve seen too much of the Old Town and the canals and are craving something different, this should give you a peek into the other side of Stockholm and some neighborhoods that are a bit unique.

-Start off your last day in Stockholm by heading to Cafe Albert, one of the better independent cafes in the center which has a nice selection of cakes and pastries.
+The final day of this 3 days in Stockholm itinerary starts at Cafe Albert, one of the better independent cafes in the center which has a nice selection of cakes and pastries.

 2. Drottningholm Palace